sk-zk/TruckLib/README.md

 * Helper locators of curve items, if used by the model, are not placed automatically by the library because their coordinates are not known to it.
 Moving a locator node or a curve node which is tethered to a locator node will also cause issues.
   The editor will fix both of these once a curve node is moved or the properties dialog of the curve is closed.
-* External map data (which is how the Winter Wonderland map was included in the game) is not yet supported.
+* External map data, meaning the mechanism with which the seasonal event maps are integrated into the base map, is not supported.

 ## License
 TruckLib is licensed under GPL v2.

 ## Credits
-Parts of TruckLib are based on [ConverterPIX](https://github.com/mwl4/ConverterPIX), [SCS Blender Tools](https://github.com/SCSSoftware/BlenderTools/), and [SII_Decrypt](https://github.com/TheLazyTomcat/SII_Decrypt).
+Portions of TruckLib are based on [ConverterPIX](https://github.com/mwl4/ConverterPIX), [SCS Blender Tools](https://github.com/SCSSoftware/BlenderTools/), and [SII_Decrypt](https://github.com/TheLazyTomcat/SII_Decrypt).